 Once the fish is marinated, place the pan over medium heat.

-Add the extra pandan leaf, leftover curry leaves and green chilli(2) to the pan followed by the water used to soak the goraka, cook for five minutes.
+Add the extra pandan leaf, leftover curry leaves, and green chilli(2) to the pan, followed by the water used to soak the goraka.

-Add water(this can be 1 cup to 1 and 1/2 cup depending on how much of a thin gravy you want).
+Add water(this can be 1 cup to 1 and 1/2 cups, depending on how much of a thin gravy you want).

 Try not to stir the gravy with a spoon if you feel the fish needs to be covered with the gravy.

-Cook for 30-40 minutes until gravy reduces and slightly thickens.
+Cook for 30-40 minutes until the gravy reduces and slightly thickens.

-The gravy would not be thick or creamy as when you cook with coconut milk but turns to a deep color than it was, to begin with.
+The gravy would not be as thick or creamy as when you cook with coconut milk, but it turns to a deeper colour than it was to begin with.

 Have you made this recipe?